 CGNET’s Quality Assurance & Escalation Procedures

 CGNET maintains a staffed Network Operations Center (NOC) that monitors our clients’ resources and our internally and externally hosted services.
 Generally, client and CGNET assets are checked every 10 minutes.
-In the event of an anomaly, an alarm is activated, and an incident is created in our automated system.
-For each event. a scripted course of action is undertaken.
+In the event of an anomaly, an alarm is activated and an incident is created in our automated system.
+For each event, a scripted course of action is undertaken.
 Our facility is staffed 24/365 by data center engineers.
 Senior staff monitors the performance of the NOC personnel about every four hours, in a procedure known as a Quality Assurance Report (QAR).
-We also offer a geographically separate collocation facility in conjunction with continuous on-line backup and recovery to ensure the highest possible trouble-free operation of our clients’ systems.
+We also provide continuous on-line backup and recovery to ensure the highest possible trouble-free operation of our clients’ systems.

 24/7/365 Monitoring and Onsite Support